Code-Institute-Submissions/lonneke-dev-ms2/README.md

 -   [W3schools](https://www.w3schools.com/): Used to help with finding the right names and attributes.

+-   [Simple JavaScript Quiz](https://www.youtube.com/watch?v=88UESQT5q6A): For helping me create the quiz with JavaScript.

+-   [Transparent Text](https://codepen.io/AdamGrayson/pen/VPMzoW): For the background effect on most of the titles.

 ### Content

--   The cover-text on the hero image is a quote written by "Peter James".

--   The content of the privacy policy is made through [websitepolicyies](https://www.websitepolicies.com/?utm_source=newsletter&utm_medium=email&utm_campaign=new-user&utm_content=welcome&utm_term=websitepolicies.com) for the privacy policy
+-   All audio is downloaded with a youtube converter and I don't own any of it.

 -   All other content is written by the developer (me).

 ### Media

--   The instagram-post image in the contact section is a screenshot made in the instagram app from my account, which can be found [here](https://www.instagram.com/p/B7X_FUIFR2T/?hl=nl)

--   All other images used on this website are obtained from my own personal library.
+-   The background image was retrieved from a free sample at [dribble.com](https://dribbble.com/shots/1576433-16-Free-Blurry-Backgrounds).

 ### Acknowledgements

 -   My Mentor for giving me feedback and support.

--   Tutor support at [Code Institute](https://codeinstitute.net/) for their helpful tips and tricks and keeping me motivated all the way through.
+-   Student Care at [Code Institute](https://codeinstitute.net/) for keeping me motivated.

--   The code institute [slack](https://slack.com/intl/en-nl/) community for helping me out with problems like finding the right bootstrap command and layout ideas.
+-   The code institute [slack](https://slack.com/intl/en-nl/) community for helping me out with small problems like finding the right attribute etc.

--   My parents for listening to me while I rambled on about fixing problems and trying to explain what I was actually doing to understand what I was doing myself.

--   My friends for supporting me and showing excitement when I figured something out again.
+-   My parents for supporting me throughout the project.